 Interestingly, After Pay with 4 payments is also available on this purchase, like it was with The Iconic.
-It’s clearly a popular payment option.
+It’s clearly a popular way to pay.

 Colour and size options are pretty standard here, as is the “Others have viewed” option. (all Converse shoes)

 In addition, Myer have added in customer reviews.
 This wasn’t on The Iconic site.
-Although, in this case there’s only the one review for the product.
+Although, in this case there’s only the one review.

-We noted when we were looking at buying high ticket products in a recent article, that even though customer review functionality is common now on many shopping sites, not many people actually leave a review. (hence the popularity of more independent sites like Product Review.)
+We noted when looking at high ticket products in a recent article, that even though customer review functionality is common now on many shopping sites, not many people actually leave a review. (hence the popularity of more independent sites like Product Review.)

 There’s free delivery for a standard delivery time of 4-7 Working Days or Click and Collect in store.

-But, there’s no fast or more convenient options like The Iconic has.
-No delivery for tomorrow or at the weekend.
+But, there’s no fast or more convenient options like The Iconic.
+No delivery for tomorrow, for example.
+Or for delivery at the weekend.

 Maybe customers don’t need shoes fast?
 But, the implication is that Myer’s delivery and supply chain systems aren’t as flexible as The Iconic.